 Fees and payments to non-executive directors reflect the demands which are made on, and the responsibilities of, the directors.
 Non-executive directors' fees and payments are reviewed periodically by the Board.
 The Chairman's fees are determined independently to the fees of non-executive directors based on comparative roles in the external market.
 The Chairman is not present at any discussions relating to determination of his own remuneration.
 The Chairman's remuneration is inclusive of committee fees.
 Non-executive directors may receive share options.

 Managing director

-On 22 February 2018, the Chief Executive Officer was appointed as Managing Director.
-No additional remuneration will be paid to Mr Stazzonelli as part of the appointment, and his contracted terms of employment remained unchanged.
+No additional remuneration is paid to Mr Stazzonelli as part of his appointment as Managing Director and his contracted terms of employment remain unchanged.

 Directors' fees